 Teaching Life and Human Dignity Symposium Summer 2024

-The Teaching Life and Human Dignity Symposium at the McGrath Institute for Church Life is a five and a half-day gathering from June 25-30 at the University of Notre Dame for leaders in Catholic education and diocesan ministry.
+The Teaching Life and Human Dignity Symposium at the McGrath Institute for Church Life is a week-long gathering from June 16-21 at the University of Notre Dame for leaders in Catholic education and diocesan ministry.
 Participants can expect to develop a deeper understanding of human dignity in the Catholic intellectual tradition and its application in educational and pastoral contexts.
-In addition to intellectual formation educators and pastoral leaders can expect to develop distinct professional skills:
+In addition to intellectual formation, educators and pastoral leaders can expect to develop distinct professional skills:

 Educators will participate in workshops that develop the effective integration of life and human dignity issues across the subject areas and think about how to create a culture of human dignity in the classroom and school.